milomedia/tilix/_drafts/2020-06-18-summer-solstice-2020.md

 ### Solar fabric

-Imagine that besides producing solar power at a fixed location, you could also do it while on the move through your own clothing.
+Imagine that, besides producing solar power at a fixed location, you could also do it while on the move through your own clothing.

-Researchers are developing **solar fabrics** with a vision of including solar power in each fiber.
+Researchers are developing **solar fabrics** with a vision of including solar power in each fibre.
 These solar filaments can be embedded into your t-shirts, winter coats, or any other clothing to help you keep warmer, power your phone, and provide energy for other needs while you’re on the go.

-### **Intensifying Solar Panel**
+### **Intensifying solar panel**

 Intensifying solar panel is a low concentrating solar device that includes its own internal tracker.

-While concentrating solar is an old concept, ISP Solar has cleverly added a tracker function by linking the mirrored aluminum cone waves with a wire that is driven by a small motor that serves only that panel.
-The entire panel is encapsulated to avoid soiling, and includes an aluminum base sheet that serves as a heat sink, ensuring that the cells will not overheat and lose light conversion efficiency.
+While concentrating solar is an old concept, ISP Solar has cleverly added a tracker function by linking the mirrored aluminium cone waves with a wire that is driven by a small motor that serves only that panel.
+The entire panel is encapsulated to avoid soiling, and includes an aluminium base sheet that serves as a heat sink, ensuring that the cells will not overheat and lose light conversion efficiency.